Mansoor8484/SoftwareEngineering---CIS/docs/usage.md

 ## Support

-1. Navigate to the "Contact" tab on the navigation bar
+1. Navigate to the "Contact" tab on the navigation bar.
 2. Input your message to get in touch with our team, so we can best answer your questions and hear out the best ways to improve WalletWizard.
 There are 3 radio buttons to specify what type of message you are sending out.
 Either a request, complaint, or regular message.
 Choose which one you want to send to get a personalized response.

 ## User Account Management

 - Profile settings: Change your personal information in the "Profile" section.
-What is displayed: name, username, email, phone number, and password
+What is displayed: name, username, email, phone number, and password.
 - On the edit profile page you can edit your name, username, email, phone number, and change your password.